mrunalhtrivedi/foreman/README.md

 To be used for Linux - Centos/Redhat 7 platform.

 Username : admin
-Password has been reset to "defaultfoerman", please change it once you log in
+Password has been reset to "defaultforeman", please change it once you log in

 --------------------------------------------------------------------------------------------------
 More details about the error/Log/Debug information could be found on below files